 - Drain.

-- Return to pan and add oil, salt and pepper and mash gently with a fork until cauliflower resembles rice.
+- Return to pan and add oil, salt and pepper and mash gently with a fork or potato masher until cauliflower resembles rice.

 Nutrition